kevinkre/InspireMusic/README.md

 ## Basic Usage

-At the moment, InspireMusic contains the training code and inference code for Music Generation.
+At the moment, InspireMusic contains the training code and inference code for [music generation](https://github.com/FunAudioLLM/InspireMusic/tree/main/examples/music_generation).
 More tasks such as song generation and audio generation will be supported in future.

 ### Quick Start